shAdow-XJY/writing_wirter/README.md

 ---

+## git code lines
+v2.0.0:
+added lines: 12752, removed lines: 1595, total lines: 11157

+---

 ## thinking
 emmmm.....
 In fact, it is an excuse for myself not to write novels, and after writing my own software, it is better to record and control the plot by writing my own novels.

----

-## skill quick refer
-1. git checkout -b v1.0.0
-2. git checkout v1.0.0
-3. git push --set-upstream origin v1.0.0

 ---